freeVM/freeVM/adaptors/ehwa/README.txt

 NOTE:

-1) On Windows* AutoIt3 home should be added to the PATH before the EHWA scenario run To install the tool on Windows 2003 installer should be used.
+1) On Windows* AutoIt3 home should be added to the PATH before the EHWA scenario run
+    Notes:
+  - To install the tool on Windows 2003 installer should be used.
 Otherwise (in case of zipped version) the tool may not be launched.
+  - The tool should be install to directory without spaces in its name (for example, C:\Program Files\AutoIt3 shouldn't be used).
+    Otherwise the tool may not be found by the ant script.

 2) The problems may exist with X11 GUITest installation on Linux/em64t.
    It is recommended to use X11 GUITest-0.20 version.